Kodular/Documentation/docs/components/lego-mindstorms/nxt/nxt-color-sensor.md

 |:----:|:-------:|
 |boolean|False|

-Whether the ColorChanged event should fire when the DetectColor property is set to True and the detected color changes.
+_Whether the ColorChanged event should fire when the DetectColor property is set to True and the detected color changes._

 ### Detect Color

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('NXT Color Sensor', 'Detect Color')]]